jdjgilbert/wildecolhull/content/authors/Yannis-Dimopoulos/_index.md

 ---

 Yannis finished his PhD in 2022, funded by a studentship from the University of Hull’s Parental Care Research Cluster.
 Yannis' PhD used data from BugBase – a large database of insect life history traits compiled from literature and from primary observations.
-Yannis is looking at how life history influences, and is influenced by, the evolutionary decision to perform parental care of different forms; particularly how parental care is associated with economically important traits such as egg clustering and nesting behaviour.
+Yannis looked at how life history influences, and is influenced by, the evolutionary decision to perform parental care of different forms; particularly how parental care is associated with economically important traits such as egg clustering and nesting behaviour.